Seasoned tradeline

 A seasoned tradeline is a line of credit that the borrower has held open in good standing for a long period of time, typically at least two years.
-The "seasoned" part implies that the account is aged or that it has an established history.
+The prefix "seasoned" implies that the account is aged or that it has an established history.

 "Piggybacking" tradelines

 "Piggybacking" tradelines is a practice involving seasoned tradelines which uses a creditworthy borrower's accounts to improve the credit rating of an unrelated third party.

-The creditworthy borrower adds the third party as an authorized user of his lines of credit, but does not actually provide the third party with materials (credit cards, account numbers, etc.) that would permit the third party to make charges against that account.
+The creditworthy borrower adds the third party as an authorized user of their lines of credit, but does not actually provide the third party with materials (credit cards, account numbers, etc.) that would permit the third party to make charges against that account.

 The benefit to the third party is an improvement in their personal credit rating—their credit score increases.
 However, this does not change their entire credit record, but merely increases their credit score as a result of the newly added tradeline.
 This may make the third party look like a better credit risk, and may improve the third party's access to new credit.
 However, a credit score is only one aspect of the lending process; that is, the borrower must pass all underwriting procedures, which include much more than the credit scores of the borrower.